Bava Batra: Regulations about documents

 As legal documents are of great importance in the problems dealt with in the three Babas, chapter 10 contains regulations concerning the writing of such documents.
 Of these one peculiarity may be mentioned; namely, the difference between get pashut, a simple, unfolded document, and get mekushar, a folded document.
 The latter was prepared in the following way: When a line or two had been written the parchment was folded and one witness signed on the back of the document; this operation was repeated as many times as the parties concerned liked.
 This method, requiring a longer time for the execution of the document, is said to have been originally introduced for the writing of a letter of divorce in the case of hasty and passionate husbands (especially priests who were prevented by law from remarrying their divorced wives), to give them time to calm down.
 The massekta of the three Babas closes with a general remark on the educational value of the study of civil law.

 Gemara

 The Babylonian Talmud on Bava Batra consists of 176 folios (double-sided pages), making it the longest tractate of the Talmud.

 The two Gemaras discuss and explain the laws of the Mishnah and add many fresh problems, especially the Babylonian Gemara.
 The Jerusalem Gemara is very short, and contains little new matter.
-The following passages in the Babylonian are notable:
+The Babylonian gemara includes the following topics and passages: